British Columbia Joins Canada

 Part 1: How did Canada become a country?

-- Provide students with access to CBC Kids How did Canada become a Country? and the handout “How did Canada become a Country?”
+- Provide students with access to Canadian Confederation Facts for Kids and the handout “How did Canada become a Country?”

 - Read aloud each section and provide students with time to record notes on the handout.